 This is the second pair of Toms I have gone through since I have been backpacking in Asia.
-Not only are they lightweight, cute and easy to dress up or down with everything and anything, they are also super comfortable and keep my toes warm in the freezing cabin!
+Not only are they lightweight, cute, and easy to dress up or down with everything and anything, they are also super comfortable and keep my toes warm in the freezing cabin!
 That’s all without mentioning the ethical aspect of them.

 Call me a grandma, but I often still stare at my Kindle in amazement.
 A few years ago, my backpack was severely weighed down by just a few books and now I have this wafer-thin gadget that weighs next to nothing and can contain thousands of books.
 I mean, it’s cool, no?
 Yes, ok, you can call me a grandma.

-People are always impressed at the food I manage to smuggle on planes, but the reality is that there aren’t generally many rules on what food you are and aren’t allowed on board, unless it’s some weird, exotic, stinky fruit or something liquid – I once passed a Tupperware of oatmeal through security and was told that if it jiggled I wasn’t allowed it – but it didn’t!
+People are always impressed at the food I manage to smuggle on planes, but the reality is that there aren’t generally many rules on what food you are and aren’t allowed on board unless it’s some weird, exotic, stinky fruit or something liquid – I once passed a Tupperware of oatmeal through security and was told that if it jiggled I wasn’t allowed it – but it didn’t!
 Yay for congealed overnight oats!
-Fruits are always good for short flights, and unless I can specifically request a vegan meal, I always pack sandwiches, salads, nuts, granola bars, etc.
+Fruits are always good for short flights, and unless I can specifically request a vegan meal, I always pack sandwiches, salads, nuts, vegan bars, etc.

 Believe it or not, this is what most of my blog posts are written on.
 Yes, this is all coming to you from very tiny keys.
 I can write on the go from anywhere and everywhere and will write mostly during commutes and at the beach.
-I am not sure if I am exaggerating when I say that my iPhone is pretty much my life: phone, internet, camera, notepad, dictionary, currency converter, social media, newspaper, banking tool, language apps, maps, fitness and meditation companion.
+I am not sure if I am exaggerating when I say that my iPhone is pretty much my life: phone, internet, camera, notepad, dictionary, currency converter, social media, newspaper, banking tool, language apps, maps, fitness, and meditation companion.
 It’s just a necessity.